worthym330/python-project/README.md

 # python-project
-I have make some python projects.
+I have make some python projects.<br>
+I am happy to show you my work.